Dick Williams: Two titles in a row in Oakland

-In 1973, with Williams back for an unprecedented (for the Finley era) third straight campaign, the A's again coasted to a division title, then defeated Baltimore in the ALCS and the NL champion New York Mets in the World Series – each hard-fought series going the limit.
+In 1973, with Williams back for an unprecedented (for the Finley era) third straight campaign, the A's again coasted to a division title behind three twenty game winners (Ken Holtzman, Blue and Hunter), then defeated Baltimore in the ALCS and the NL champion New York Mets in the World Series – each hard-fought series going the limit.
 With their World Series win, Oakland became baseball's first repeat champion since the 1961–62 New York Yankees.

-But Williams had a surprise for Finley.
+But Williams had a surprise for Finley; though Finley expressed a notion that Williams would want to leave the team after winning Game 7.
 Tired of his owner's meddling, and upset by Finley's public humiliation of second baseman Mike Andrews for his fielding miscues during the World Series, Williams resigned.
-George Steinbrenner, then finishing his first season as owner of the Yankees, immediately signed Williams as his manager.
-However, Finley protested that Williams owed Oakland the final year of his contract and could not manage anywhere else, and so Steinbrenner hired Bill Virdon instead.
 Williams was the first manager in A's franchise history to leave the team with a winning record after running it for two full seasons.

+The Yankees expressed their desire to sign Williams.
+In October 1973, Finley refused to release Williams from the last year of his contract to sign with the Yankees, unless he was compensated.
+George Steinbrenner, then finishing his first season as owner of the Yankees, signed Williams as his manager anyway, on December 13, 1973.
+(It has also been stated that Steinbrenner signed Williams in October.)
+As the contract needed league approval, American League president Joe Cronin held hearings on the dispute, and ruled in Finley's favor, rejecting Williams contract with the Yankees, on December 20, 1973.
+Steinbrenner hired Bill Virdon instead.

+In June 1976, when Finley tried to sell Blue's rights to Steinbrenner and the Yankees for $1 million (as well as Joe Rudi and Rollie Fingers for the same sum each to the Red Sox), in anticipation of losing them to free agency, baseball commissioner Bowie Kuhn blocked all three deals.

 From Southern California to Montreal and back

 California Angels

-Seemingly at the peak of his career, Williams began the 1974 season out of work.
-But when the Angels struggled under manager Bobby Winkles, team owner Gene Autry received Finley's permission to negotiate with Williams, and in mid-season Williams was back in a big-league dugout.
+Seemingly at the peak of his career, Williams began the 1974 season out of baseball.
+But when the Angels struggled under manager Bobby Winkles, team owner Gene Autry and general manager Harry Dalton asked for and received Finley's permission to negotiate with Williams, and in mid-season Williams was back in a big-league dugout.
+Future Hall of Fame manager Whitey Herzog replaced Winkles for four games before Williams arrived.
 The change in management, though, did not alter the fortunes of the Angels, as they finished in last place, 22 games behind the A's, who would win their third straight World Championship under Williams' replacement, Alvin Dark.